audriga/roundcube-jmap/README.md

 # Roundcube JMAP
 The JMAP plugin for Roundcube provides [JMAP](https://jmap.io/) support for Roundcube by exposing a RESTful API Endpoint which speaks the JMAP Protocol.

-Use it to sync user data via a JMAP-compatible client such as OpenXPort or [lttrs-cli](https://github.com/iNPUTmice/lttrs-cli) (coming soon).
+Please note that this version is still in its early stages.

 The following data types are currently supported by the JMAP Plugin for Roundcube: